 Sales Forecasts and Operating Expenses

 One common analysis to include in a business plan is a break-even analysis, which compares how much sales are required to break even with the cost of expenses each month.
-Investors will be interested in the potential for profit and loss before they contribute to your business, but to produce a profit a loss statement for a restaurant isn’t open yet will require some educated projections.
+Investors will be interested in the potential for profit and loss before they contribute to your business, but to produce a profit and loss statement for a restaurant that isn’t open yet will require some educated projections.

 How to Present a Food Truck Business Plan